qbicsoftware/experimental-design-lib/README.md

 </div>

-## How to compile
+## How to run

-Compile the project and build an executable java archive:
+Create a runable version of this code with maven and java 8:

 ```
 mvn clean package